 Lutefisk is generally only available around the holidays, served in the basements of Lutheran churches and fraternal lodges.
 Its main consumer demographics are elderly people of Scandinavian descent, though presumably there’s a small element of people eating it on an alcohol-fueled dare.
 You’re unlikely to encounter lutefisk (on purpose) during your visit to the Twin Cities, but this dish is a frequent punchline for locals, so it helps to know this context.

 Our Scandinavian roots can be seen through our food!
-Lefse (pronounced lef-sah), another import from Norway, is a labor-intensive, soft flatbread, made with potatoes, flour, butter, and milk (or cream).
+Lefse (pronounced lef-sah) is a labor-intensive, soft flatbread, made with potatoes, flour, butter, and milk (or cream).
 It’s usually served with butter, with some people adding sugar, jelly or lingonberries.
 It’s also mainly served around the holidays.
 Pickled herring is a fish typically preserved using vinegar, salt, sugar, and a variety of spices.
 It's often served with some type of bread or cracker, sour cream, and potatoes.
 Gravalax is thinly sliced seasoned raw salmon, typically served with a dill and mustard sauce and capers.
 It's most often eaten with crispy bread.

 Are we making you hungry?
 If you're looking to try authentic Scandinavian food for yourself, we've got some options.
 For delicious breads, sausages and cheeses, and Scandinavian gifts, head to Ingebretsen’s.

 You know it as casserole, but in Minnesota we call it hot dish.
 It usually contains meat (ground beef or tuna are most common), vegetables, some kind of starch (hash browns, tater tots, etc) and canned soup.
 Some of our favorite tater tot hot dishes can be found at The Bulldog and The Mason Jar.